HollyKArnold/ClaaTU/README.md

 At the start, Claatu calculates a *observed clade coreness* for each clade. *Clade coreness* is defined as the number of samples that that clade is found in divided by total number of samples.
 Then, for each permutation, claatu does the following:
-1. Shuffles the OTU matrix across OTUs.
-This means that each sample still has the same OTU count distribution, but different counts have been assigned to different OTUs.
+1. Shuffles the tree tip to OTU labels.
+This means that each sample still has the same OTU count distribution, but different OTUs have been assigned to different tree tip labels.
 2. Recalculates the ctu matrix (as we did in step 2 above) using the tree file.
 3. For each clade, calculates a clade coreness of the shuffled matrix, giving a *shuffled clade coreness* for each clade.
 At the end of the permutations, Claatu uses the difference between *observed clade coreness* and every *shuffled clade coreness* to calculate a zscore and p-value for every clade.